kosmickroma/Storyteller-Lab/README.md

 * **Structured Narrative:** Enforces a rigid structure (16 pages, **AABB rhyme scheme**, Level A vocabulary) using a custom `MASTER_PROMPT` as a system instruction for the LLM.
 * **Dual-Model Orchestration:** Seamlessly integrates **Gemini 2.5 Flash** for highly-constrained text generation and **Imagen 3.0** for high-quality, professional illustrations.
 * **Automated Quality Control:** Includes sophisticated **RegEx and LLM-based self-validation** (`validate_and_fix_illustration_prompt` and `nuclear_validate_manuscript` functions) to correct common AI errors like passive character placement ("watching the adventure" is corrected to "standing in the adventure").
-* **Future Model Integration:** The architecture is designed for easy upgrading to newer, more capable foundation models, allowing for a **premium generation tier** with improved image quality and character fidelity as new models become available.
+* **Future Model Integration:** The architecture is designed for easy upgrading to newer, more capable foundation models, allowing for a **premium generation tier** with improved image quality and character fidelity as new models becomes available.
 * **Rate-Limit Management:** Implements a 24-hour generation cooldown to manage the high token and image costs associated with generating a complete, 16-image book.

 ---